Rights and Responsibilities when using Electronic University Resources

 Information Technology Services (ITS) is the university organization that provides access to the university computing, networking, telephony, and information resources (hereafter referred to as the network) for Loyola students as well as for Loyola faculty and staff, and sponsored guests.

 The University computer network consists of the university-wide backbone network, campus-wide backbone networks, local area networks (including public-access computing centers and labs), and many shared computer systems as well as personal desktop computers.
 Information Services works to insure that network rights are not violated and network responsibilities are followed.

 Network resources also include:

-- digital information such as files, records, images, audio, video or textual material (including network account information, access and authorization codes) stored on or accessible through the network.
+- Digital information such as files, records, and images, audio, video or textual material (including network account information, access and authorization codes) stored on or accessible through the network.

 This policy applies to all persons accessing and using the network through any facility of the University.
 These persons include students, faculty, staff, persons retained to perform University work, and any other person extended access and use privileges by the University given the availability of these resources and services, and in accordance with University contractual agreements and obligations.

 Rights regarding access and use of network resources and services

 Members of the University community and others extended access privileges by the University can expect certain rights as they use the network and its services.

 - Privacy: All members of the community have the right to privacy in their electronic mail when it is used for personal, scholarly and professional purposes -- keeping in mind, that the primary use of university electronic mail system must be related to the University's instructional, research, health care and public service missions and to the person's educational, scholarly, research, service, operational or management activities within the University.